Home » Baking Recipes » Cake » Layer Cakes » Chocolate Victoria Sandwich with Lime Curd Buttercream

 Chocolate Victoria Sandwich with Lime Curd Buttercream

-A Victoria Sandwich seemed appropriate, but one with a twist: a chocolate Victoria Sandwich hosting a generous layer of lime curd buttercream.
+A Victoria sandwich cake seemed appropriate for tea in the garden.
+But one with a twist: a chocolate Victoria sandwich hosting a generous layer of lime curd buttercream.
 I started off with Nigella’s recipe for Victoria sponge as a base point.
 I substituted cocoa powder for the cornflour and swapped the milk for yoghurt.

 Luckily for me, I managed to acquire a goose egg, so this went into the mix too.
 Inspiration for the buttercream came from Little Bear Cakery with her lemon curd version.
 I went my own way and reduced the sugar.
 And of course, I used my lime and ginger curd.